 Note down your strategies

 As soon as you get a strategy to implement make sure that you note down all of them which are likely to help change the behavior of the child.
 Outline and note down the method in which you would enforce the strategy and how will it change the behavior of the kid.
 Plan the strategy that your child can understand and implement.
 Make sure that you use terms that are dear to your kids and can understand.

 Your child would not understand or comply with a behavior chart if you implement old strategies.
 Even though a reward strategy might work, a bit of creativity can help your child please you with a change in behavior.

 A behavior chart helps to track down the progress of the plans and helps you to switch over and create better plans that can help you achieve goals.

 Focus on what’s important

 Changing behavior is a complex task as it involves emotions, responses, and mindset.
 Every child is different and the difference in the environment makes every successful plan unique.
 It can be easy to get away with other successful plans or strategies that might not work for you.
 In such cases, focus on what’s important.
 Set goals that are simple and approachable.
-If the goals are vague with high expectations, it is very difficult for you to achieve the behavior change in your child, also risking your child to misbehave.
+If the goals are vague with high expectations, it is very difficult for you to achieve the behavior change in your child, also risking your child misbehaving.